thelfer/tfel/docs/web/index.md

 project.

 Starting from versions 2.x, TFEL has been publicly released under either the GPL or the CECILL-A licence.
-A copy of those licences are delivered with the sources of TFEL.
+A copy of those licences is delivered with the sources of TFEL.
 CEA or EDF may also distribute this project under specific licensing conditions.
 Since 2023, the linking exception clause was added to the GPL licence.